jmvlangen/DnDtracker/D&D tracker/README.txt

 It is therefore advised not to use this option unless absolutely necessary.

 ---c) Type------------------------------------------------------------------------------
-When constructing your own type of values using values it can be usefull to specify their type.
+When constructing your own type of values it can be usefull to specify their type.
 This can be done by creating and setting the value of the hidden variable named
 	_type
 which should evaluate to a text value.
 If this variable is correctly set the program will use its value as the type for error messages and other purposes.
 Note that